smithy-lang/smithy-kotlin/docs/design/client-configuration.md

 # Conventions

 This section describes general conventions and guidelines to be used for service client configuration.
-See the section below for concrete example of these conventions in practice.
+See the section below for a concrete example of these conventions in practice.

-* All generated service clients inherit from `SdkClientConfig.Builder`
+* All generated service client config builders implement `SdkClientConfig.Builder`
 * Domain specific configuration (e.g. HTTP, tracing, etc) should be used as a "mixin" rather than form a hierarchy
     * e.g. `HttpClientConfig` should not inherit from `SdkClientConfig`
 * Configuration interfaces should live in a subpackage `config` of whatever root package they belong to.